 The Official White Paper on Prom Dresses

 The history of prom night was first documented in high school yearbooks around the 1930s, however, it is believed that prom night actually dates back to the late 1800s.
-In the 21st century, proms have become a glamorous, all-night affair complete with an array of post-prom parties and events laced with plenty of extravagance.
+In the 21st century, proms have become a glamorous, all-night affair complete with an array of post-prom parties and events laced with plenty of extravagance and a growing trend in sexy dresses.
 It is one of the most quintessential high school experiences and creates memories that last a lifetime.

 Evolution of Prom Dresses

 Old-fashioned styled vintage prom dresses naturally bear the look of a different era.
 Depending on the decade of your choosing, a vintage prom dress is a show-stopper and is often preferred by young women of old-fashioned themed substance, confidence, and class.
 Dresses from the 1940s era are characterized by modest style and bear the undertones of war sentiment.
 Leaning toward simple and elegant, 1940s vintage prom dresses are typically formfitting with short sleeves or no sleeves at all.
 Swing dresses are common from this era with fuller skirts made for that form of dancing.
 Embellishments for these dresses include beads, lace, and scalloped edges.

 In the 1950s we saw classic lines, huge tulle skirts, and tightly cinched bodices that defined the waistline.
 Think Audrey Hepburn for this era that produced a dress that wrapped your torso in one of the most flattering ways of all time.
 A 1950s vintage dresses never goes out of style.
 Trust me!